alisaifee/flask-limiter/doc/source/configuration.rst

      - A comma (or some other delimiter) separated string that will be used to apply limits to the application as a whole (i.e. shared by all routes).
+   * - .. data:: RATELIMIT_APPLICATION_PER_METHOD

+       Constructor argument: :paramref:`~flask_limiter.Limiter.application_limits_per_method`

+     - Whether application limits are applied per method, per route or as a combination of all method per route.
+   * - .. data:: RATELIMIT_APPLICATION_EXEMPT_WHEN

+       Constructor argument: :paramref:`~flask_limiter.Limiter.application_limits_exempt_when`

+     - A function that should return a truthy value if the application rate limit(s) should be skipped for the current request.
+This callback is called from the :doc:`flask request context <flask:reqcontext>` :meth:`~flask.Flask.before_request` hook.
+   * - .. data:: RATELIMIT_APPLICATION_DEDUCT_WHEN

+       Constructor argument: :paramref:`~flask_limiter.Limiter.application_limits_deduct_when`

+     - A function that should return a truthy value if a deduction should be made from the application rate limit(s) for the current request.
+This callback is called from the :doc:`flask request context <flask:reqcontext>` :meth:`~flask.Flask.after_request` hook.
    * - .. data:: RATELIMIT_APPLICATION_COST

        Constructor argument: :paramref:`~flask_limiter.Limiter.application_limits_cost`